uwaiseibna2/GAP/README.md

 1. Ensure the Newick tree string format is accurate.
 2. Species names should be represented as comma-separated alphanumeric strings in the Newick tree string.
+3. Replace variable `path_tree` with the newly generated tree_features.csv path in all three R scripts.